 I’m not sure which of us enjoys my jumps the more.
 With Dad’s face it’s hard to tell a smile from a grimace or a frown from chronic wind.
 But we used the jumps every day after that, and still do in fact, so I like to think he’s enjoying himself as much as I am.

-After I’d shown her the ropes, or the jumps as is the case on this occasion, Mischa decided she’d like a go.
+So after I’d shown her the ropes, or the jumps as is the case on this occasion, Mischa decided she’d like a go.
 She didn’t do bad as it happens.
 Especially for a first timer.
 Mischa’s like a tightly coiled spring and boy did she take off going over those jumps.
 She enjoyed it so much, she went round again, and again, and again.

 After the third time, I have to confess I got a little impatient and wanted another go myself.
 I forgot Mum had the lead draped over her wrist, and as I took off without warning for the first jump, I pulled her through the air and she went crashing to the ground with an enormous and very loud thud.
 Whoops!